San Marcos Growers LogoSan Marcos Growers

 Winter Hardiness: 20-25° F

-Chrysanthemoides incana comes from the Western Cape of South Africa and this low growing clone was selected by Dr Ernst van Jaarsveld in the 1970s from Chapmans Peak along the Cape Peninsula and was long grown by him at Kirstenbosch National Botanical Garden and he shared it with many others.
-Our plants came to us from Gregory Pongetti at the California State University Fullerton Arboretum.
-The name for the genus is in reference to its resemblance to the genus Chrysanthemum (meaning yellow flower) with the suffix 'oides' meaning "like" because, while it resembles a Chrysanthemum, it differs from this genus, and all other plants in the daisy family (Asteraceae), by having fleshy fruits.
+Chrysanthemoides incana comes from the Western Cape of South Africa.
+This low growing clone was selected by Dr Ernst van Jaarsveld in the 1970s from Chapmans Peak along the Cape Peninsula and was long grown by him at Kirstenbosch National Botanical Garden and he shared it with many others.
+The name for the genus is a compound word with the name of the genus Chrysanthemum (meaning yellow flower) with the added suffix 'oides' meaning "like" in reference to it resembling a Chrysanthemum.
+It differs however from this genus, and all other plants in the daisy family (Asteraceae), by having fleshy fruits.
 The specific epithet is the Latin word for "gray".
-Another common name is Gray Tick Berry but we don't often see this flesh berry on this selection.
+Another common name is Gray Tick Berry but we have never seen this fleshy berry on this selection.